 The Multiple reviews feature gives your repeat customers the opportunity to leave a new review after each buying or service experience.

 An SPF record (Sender Policy Framework record) is a type of Domain Name Service (DNS) record that identifies which mail servers are permitted to send emails on behalf of your domain.
-An SPF record prevents spammers from sending unauthorized emails from your website, and ensures that your customers don’t receive spam emails purporting to come from your business.
+An SPF record prevents spammers from sending unauthorized emails from your website, and ensures that your customers don’t receive spam emails that claim to come from your business.

 Trustpilot Labs is an experimental area of our platform that gives Trustpilot customers free access to our new prototypes.

 The TrustScore is a measure of customer satisfaction based on the service reviews a company collects on Trustpilot.
-The TrustScore formula uses a Bayesian average and takes many factors into account, such as the number of reviews, the age of the reviews and the star rating of each review.
+The TrustScore formula uses a Bayesian average and takes many factors into account, such as the number of reviews, the age of the reviews, and the star rating of each review.